-Four primary sources of information can guide you in identifying Appeon-unsupported features in the PowerBuilder applications:
+Three primary sources of information can guide you in identifying Appeon-unsupported features in the PowerBuilder applications:

-- Unsupported Features Analysis (UFA) report This tool is included in the Appeon Developer toolbar.
+• Unsupported Features Analysis (UFA) report - This tool is included in the Appeon Developer toolbar.
 It scans the PowerBuilder application for its unsupported features and assists you in making changes to unsupported features.
-For instructions on how to use the UFA, refer to Using UFA Tool in the Appeon Developer User Guide. - Code Insight This tool is also included in the Appeon Developer toolbar.
+For instructions on how to use the UFA, refer to Chapter 5, Using UFA Tool in Appen Developer User Guide.

+- Code Insight This tool is also included in the Appeon Developer toolbar.
 It helps you directly identify unsupported code in the PowerBuilder painter.
-For instructions on how to use the Code Insight, refer to Developing with Code Insight in the Appeon Developer User Guide. - Appeon Features Help This Help file is a searchable HTML file that can be launched by clicking the Appeon Help button in the Appeon Developer toolbar.
-It lists the supported and unsupported features in detail and provides recommendations for writing convertible PowerBuilder code following the Appeon coding standards.
+For instructions on how to use the Code Insight, refer to Chapter 13, Developing with Code Insight in Appeon Developer User Guide. - Supported PB Features for Appeon Web This Help file is a searchable HTML file that can be launched by clicking the Appeon Help button in the Appeon Developer toolbar.
+It lists the supported and unsupported features in details and provides recommendations for writing convertible PowerBuilder code following the Appeon coding standards.